brutasse/django-push/docs/subscriber.rst

             renewed = Subscription.objects.subscribe(subscription.topic,
                                                      subscription.hub)

-This way you can renew you subscriptions before they completely expire.
+This way you can renew your subscriptions before they completely expire.

 Listening to Hubs' notifications
 --------------------------------